Jazmoni8407/WHSTechNotes/journal.md

 Over spring break, you likely used technology in different ways—whether for entertainment, communication, creativity, or learning.
 Reflect on how you interacted with technology during your time off.

 What types of technology did you use most often?
-(Examples: apps, games, programming tools, robotics, social media, etc.)
+(Examples: apps, games, programming tools, robotics, social media, etc.) i used my phone and my tv
-How did this technology help you, entertain you, or challenge you in some way?
+How did this technology help you, entertain you, or challenge you in some way? my technology kept me from getting bored quick
 Can you connect any of your technology use to what we learn in this class?
-Think about problem-solving, coding, game development, app functionality, or other related skills.
+Think about problem-solving, coding, game development, app functionality, or other related skills. we leran coading and they use that in some showes